mattheww/gomill/gomill_docs/example_scripts.rst

   .. _`kgsGtp`: http://senseis.xmp.net/?KgsGtp

-  This demonstrates the :mod:`!gtp_proxy` module, and may be independently useful.
+  This demonstrates the :mod:`~!gomill.gtp_proxy` module, and may be independently useful.

 .. script:: mogo_wrapper.py